aoifemcoleman/Wellness-Walchensee/README.md

 ![Screenshot of section header, and text and image about meditation aspect](assets/images/spa-section.webp)

 - __Location Section__

 - __Gallery__
 - __Reservation Form__

 ### Features left to implement

+- Realtime reservation form, where guests can select a package and room of their choice on their selected date based on the availability communicated from the back-end.

 ## Testing

 ### Validator testing